 - Classroom teacher or informal educator

-Environmental Science degrees draw expertise from biology, sociology, economics, chemistry, and religious studies as an integrated, interdisciplinary program.
+A minor in Environmental Studies draws expertise from biology, sociology, economics, chemistry, and religious studies as an integrated, interdisciplinary program.
 Learn about subjects such as conservation of biodiversity, resource management, sustainability, environmental justice, and the triple bottom line.
 Various courses, including Introduction to Environmental Studies, Environmental Biology, and Environment and Society, include service-learning or other community-based experiences that help prepare students for future careers.
 Your learning will be hands-on and visual.
 You will see and do, not just listen, in your environmental science courses at Clarke.

-Many of the classes for an environmental science degree take place in Clarke’s science building, the Marie Miske Center for Science Inquiry, which fosters collaborative, hands-on learning in flexible, modern spaces.
+Many of the classes for an environmental studies minor take place in Clarke’s science building, the Marie Miske Center for Science Inquiry, which fosters collaborative, hands-on learning, in flexible, modern spaces.
 The fully-automated greenhouse provides additional research and learning opportunities.